hasecilu/Dark-TeXstudio/README.md

 Check out his amazing LaTeX tutorials.

 ### !!!
 Before you start !!!
-Backup your TeXstudio settings [Go to menu bar -> Click in "Options"  -> Click on "Save Profile..."]
+Backup your TeXstudio settings [Go to menu bar -> Click in 'Options'  -> Click on 'Save Profile...']

 ### How to Install via copying text to file (recommended)